AlexFullmoon/thinkpad-x1-yoga-5-hack/docs/ACPI.md

 # ACPI files

+All files provided in decompiled form with comments, remember to compile them before use (Save as.. → ACPI Machine Language).

 ## SSDT-PLUG

 Adds PluginType for CPU power management.
 Pretty much a default one, you can grab sample from Dortania and edit as described there.